-It is a source of phosphorus and vitamin B12 and contains some calcium, iron, magnesium, potassium, zinc, selenium, and choline.
+It is a good source of phosphorus and vitamin B12, and also contains some:

 The Best Way To Cook Shrimp For Dogs

-The best method of cooking shrimp for dogs is to boil them.
+The best way to cook shrimp for dogs is to boil or steam them.

 Dog Food With Shrimp